trustedci/OSCRP/OSCRP.md

 ## How to Use this Document

-The following sections of this document provides a list of common open science assets.
+The following sections of this document provides a list of common Open Science assets.
 Each asset is critical to a project's science mission in some way such that it represents a set of concerns.
 That is, if the asset is negatively impacted in some manner, it reduces the project's ability to carry out its mission.

 In this section, we describe how to use this list of common assets to understand a project's concerns, assess them, and begin the process of mitigating them.